januwA/react-rxservice/README.md

   }
   ```
    `UserinfoService.ins` It is a singleton after proxy (subscribers will be notified of data changes)

-   `UserinfoService._ins` It is a singleton without a proxy (subscribers will not be notified of data changes)

   3. Use `@Late` decorator
   ```ts